silverstripe/cwp/docs/en/03_How_tos/caching.md

 #### Asset caching defaults

 Furthermore, all CWP instances are configured to set the following header on anything that is NOT served by the framework.
-This includes all requests for theme files and any asset requests that are not served by the "silverstripe-secureassets" module.
+This includes all requests for theme files and any asset requests that are not served by the [secureassets](https://github.com/silverstripe/silverstripe-secureassets) module.

 ```
 Cache-Control: max-age=120, public
 ```

 These responses are effectively "Cache-level: Full".
-Note the `max-age` value is currently 120 seconds, but could change in the future.
+The `max-age` value is currently 120 seconds, but could change in the future.
 CWP customers can’t actively clear CDN caches on Incapsula unless they purchase an optional Premium Managed Service plan.
 Due to this restriction, asset invalidation needs to take place via the URL, through so called “cache busters”.
 SilverStripe adds a GET parameter with the last file modification timestamp to each stylesheet and javascript file included through its [Requirements API](http://docs.silverstripe.org/en/3/developer_guides/templates/requirements/).
 If you are referencing files in other ways, please take care to add your own “cache busters”, e.g. through a Grunt build task modifying the including SilverStripe template.

 #### Light caching on dynamic content

 The easiest way improve caching on your dynamic responses is to use the [controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) module.
-You will then be able to customise the response headers per `Controller` without the need to modify the PHP code.
+It allows you to customise the response headers per `Controller` without the need to modify any PHP code.

-If an agreement with the business owner can be reached as to the cache duration, the following policy is generally safe.
-Some specific controllers may need tweaks however - for example the "userforms" module requires caching to be disabled through a `NoopPolicy` because it generates a unique form submission token for each visitor.
-See the module's README for more information.
+You'll need to talk to your business owner about cache lifetimes: Updated content might not reach visitors until caches expire.
+This policy is generally safe, but specific controllers may need tweaks.
+For example the "userforms" module requires caching to be disabled through a `NoopPolicy` because it generates a unique form submission token for each visitor.

 ```
 Injector: